 Outside I took a walk around the graveyard.
 Much of it has been reclaimed by nature with huge thistles attracting lots of butterflies.
 Some of the headstones are dated after the 1943 evacuation, including that of the village blacksmith, Albert Nash.
 Albert’s wife believes he died of a broken heart just a few weeks after the eviction.

 After visiting the church we walked along the main road to see the other buildings.
 In addition to the original village buildings, most of which are in a poor state of repair, there are a number of newer house type structures built in the 1970s.
 These were to help soldiers prepare for the conflict in Northern Ireland.

-Despite the many warning signs telling the public to keep out I was surprised to see one man taking his young son up onto the first floor of the house shown above.
+Despite the many Keep Out warning signs I saw one man taking his young son up onto the first floor of the house shown above.
 The area is still used for live firing and it seemed mad to ignore the warnings.

 From Imber we drove a short distance to the nearby village of Tilshead.
 Imber isn’t the only ghost village on Salisbury Plain and we were about to discover another one, this time purpose built by the military.

 We set off on the 6 mile walk across the Plain towards the village on Copehill Down.
 From Tilshead Down we followed a path through an avenue of trees.
-These are noted for their arborglyphs, or to give it a more obvious name, tree graffiti, carved by soldiers in the Second World War.
+These are noted for their tree graffiti, carved by soldiers in the Second World War.
 The kids tried to decipher some of the initials but most were unreadable as the trunks have grown and morphed the shapes of the letters.